dtylam/tfl-telescope/README.md

 # tfl-telescope
-a progressive web app (PWA) for search by VehicleID on the Transport for London (TfL) network
+a simple web app for search by VehicleID on the Transport for London (TfL) network